tkrajina/go-reflector/README.md

 	obj := reflector.New(&Person{})
     resp, err := obj.Method("Hi").Call("John", "Smith")

-The `err` is not nil only if something was wrong with the method (not with the actual method call).
-If you want to check if the result of the method is error (i.e. if the last element in call response is a non-nil `error`):
+The `err` is not nil only if something was wrong with the method (for example invalid method name), not with the actual method call.
+If the method call returned an err, you can check it in `resp`:

     if resp.IsError() {
         fmt.Println("Got an error:", resp.Error.Error())